The Face Behind the Mask (1941 film): Production

 The Face Behind the Mask was directed by French-American director Robert Florey, and written by Paul Jarrico, and Allen Vincent.
 The film is based on the radio play The Interim by Thomas Edward O'Connell.
-Florey previously made contributions to Universal Studios' 1931 film Frankenstein before James Whale was brought on as director, and he had directed Murders in the Rue Morgue.
+Florey previously made contributions to Universal Pictures' 1931 film Frankenstein before James Whale was brought on as director, and he had directed Murders in the Rue Morgue.
 The film's script was specifically written with Peter Lorre in mind for the film's lead role, with parallels to Lorre's own life, as co-writer Jarrico recalled "The script was 'tailored', as I recall, in a sense Lorre had already been cast."
 Lorre was cast in the film's lead role of Janos "Johnny" Szabo as the first of a two-picture deal that he was contracted to make for Columbia Pictures.
-Evelyn Keyes, who had starred in Victor Fleming's Gone with the Wind, was cast as Janos' love interest Helen Williams.
+Evelyn Keyes, who had played Suellen O'Hara in Victor Fleming's Gone with the Wind, was cast as Janos' love interest Helen Williams.
 Actors Don Beddoe, George E. Stone, John Tyrrell, and Cy Schindell were cast in secondary roles for the film.
-Tyrell and Schindell were both regulars at Columbia Pictures and were well-known for starring in the studio's Three Stooges short films.
+Tyrell and Schindell were both regulars at Columbia Pictures and were well known for starring in the studio's Three Stooges short films.

 Principal photography began on November 6, 1940, lasting for 20 days.

 Release

 Theatrical release

-The Face Behind the Mask had its official premiere on January 16, 1941.
+The Face Behind the Mask premiered on January 16, 1941, in the United States before going into general release nationwide.
+It opened in London on May 26, 1941, followed by a release in Mexico on July 4, 1941, and in Montreal, Canada on October 4, 1941.
+In occupied France, the film was screened in the Free Zone on October 16, 1942, and it later reached Austrian audiences on January 1, 1946.
+The film had its German television premiere on September 27, 1977.

+By 1958, the movie was included in Columbia Pictures’ Son of Shock television package, which circulated the film alongside other horror and crime titles from the studio's library.
+While it remained largely unavailable on home video for many years, the film received a region-free Blu-ray release in mid-2021 through Imprint Records (Viavision).
+This edition included special features such as an audio commentary by film historian Alan K. Rode, offering contemporary audiences insight into Peter Lorre's performance and the film's production.